 Did you ever dream of having a job that wasn’t tied to an office?

-Remote job boards are best for people who know they are most productive when they’re working remotely, and are trying to figure out how they can work from home, or work from anywhere.
+Remote job boards are best for people who know they are most productive when they’re working remotely, and are trying to figure out how they can work from home, or work from anywhere, while traveling.

-If you’re searching for a remote job online, you’ve already opened up your opportunities for work past those that exist physically in your city, or within commuting distance.
-For starting your work-from-home job search, it pays to start networking and look at some remote jobs online.
+If you’re searching for a work-from-home job online, you’ve already opened up your opportunities for work past those that exist physically in your city!
+Let’s see which companies are hiring remote workers on these lists of remote jobs.

 Remote Job Boards for Gig Work, Creatives and Freelancers

 UpWork connects agencies to specialized talent (you).
-The types of roles for professionals to fill fall into a few different top categories: web/mobile/software dev, admin support, design & creative, customer service, writing, data & analytics, sales and engineering.
+The types of roles for professionals on UpWork fall into a few different top categories: web/mobile/software dev, admin support, design & creative, customer service, writing, data & analytics, sales and engineering.

 After a brief interviewing round and comparison of bids, the agencies or clients pick a collaborator.
 After the job is complete, payment takes place through UpWork.